International Multi Award Winning

 Why does Birth Photography cost so much?

 Birth Photography on average is equivalent to the cost of Wedding Photography as it is documenting a pivotal day in your life.
-The added parts of a job for a Birth Photographer come in being on call, 24 hours a day, 7 days a week, for up to 4 weeks at a time.
+The added and more complex parts of a job for a Birth Photographer come in being on call, 24 hours a day, 7 days a week, for up to 4 weeks at a time.
 In reality for me that means always having emergency childcare in place.
 On weekends, we cannot travel too far in case I'm called back or if we do, we have to go in separate cars.
 It means not booking a holiday a few months in advance.
-It means possibly missing a Birthday, a sports day, a school performance, a special assembly.
+It means possibly missing one of my children's Birthday (which recently happened for the first time in 3.5 years of photographing Births!) , a sports day, a school performance, a special assembly.
 Huge sacrifices for me as a parent.
 I also have no idea how long I will be with my clients -I 've been with them for as short as 4 hours and as long as 27 hours and then I need to go home and edit (and sleep and be a Mum!)
 My passion for Birth Photography is my driving force but in turn my prices have to reflect the sacrifice.
 I offer instalments to help spread the cost and some clients like to ask friends & family to gift towards it instead of buying baby gifts.

 When do you start taking photo's?